- Coronary Heart Disease

-Coronary Artery Disease Screening Tests
+- Screening Tests

-- Stress echocardiography
+- Stress Tests

-- Coronary angiography
+- Coronary Angiography

-What is coronary artery disease?
+What is coronary heart disease?

 A similar term, arteriosclerosis which means hardening or stiffening of the arteries is sometimes interchanged with atherosclerosis by some authors.
-CAD is a common form of heart disease and is a major cause of illness and death.
-CAD begins when hard cholesterol substances (plaques) are deposited within a coronary artery.
+Coronary heart disease is a common form of heart disease and is a major cause of illness and death.
+Coronary heart disease begins when hard cholesterol substances (plaques) are deposited within a coronary artery.
 The coronary arteries arise from the aorta, which is adjacent to the heart.
 The plaques narrow the internal diameter of the arteries (Figure1) which may cause a tiny clot to form which can obstruct the flow of blood to the heart muscle (Figure 2).
-Symptoms of CAD include: